 Whether you blame it on the shipping container shortage or bored homeowners leaning into their DIY projects, the construction industry has likely not seen the last of rising material prices.

-With material prices at all-time highs, three major factors are driving up prices and causing chaos on today’s construction sites.
+With material costs at all-time highs, three major factors are driving up prices and causing chaos on today’s construction sites.

-Secondly, producers of these building materials have experienced and continue to experience work stoppages or decreased productivity due to health protocols or government restrictions.
+Secondly, producers of these building products have experienced and continue to experience work stoppages or decreased productivity due to health protocols or government restrictions.

 Lastly, there is a shipping container shortage.
 Even if building materials are produced in a timely manner, they may not get loaded onto a boat for weeks.
 One port in China—the third busiest in the world—had been shut down for weeks due to Covid.
 Ports in California—which are responsible for one-third of all U.S. imports—are seeing record numbers of ships waiting to dock.
 The reason?
 The ports don’t have the capacity to process the cargo at the speed it’s arriving.